Class action lawsuit filed against Kia, Hyundai over viral thefts

 “That’s about a $5 billion recall,” he said.

-Kia and Hyundai declined to comment on pending legislation, though they said they’re working with police on the issue.
+Kia and Hyundai declined to comment on pending litigation, though they said they’re working with police on the issue.

 The trend of Kia and Hyundai car thefts has been felt around the country.